 As a result, FATCA requires all United States taxpayers to report any accounts or other assets they may own in another country.
-In the past, some taxpayers have tried to avoid paying their full U.S. tax liability by hiding their assets in foreign accounts.
+Before, some taxpayers tried to avoid paying their full U.S. tax liability by hiding their assets in foreign accounts.

 The purpose of this law is to prevent and/or uncover this type of tax evasion.
 When there is tax evasion, taxpayers will face both financial and criminal penalties.
 FATCA applies for all tax years beginning with 2011.

-FATCA impacts individual taxpayers, foreign governments, and foreign financial institutions that serve U.S. persons and entities.
+FATCA impacts individual taxpayers, foreign governments, as well as foreign financial institutions that serve U.S. persons and entities.
 Most foreign governments and foreign financial institutions have entered agreements with the United States that require them to report certain information about accounts belonging to U.S. taxpayers to the Internal Revenue Service.

 If the institution or government fails to report this required information, they will face penalties.

-For individuals, FATCA has stringent reporting requirements.
+For individuals, however, FATCA has stringent reporting requirements.
 If you have any financial assets outside the United States, you must report those assets to the Internal Revenue Service.
-For more taxpayers, this means that Form 8938 filing requirement applies with your tax return.
+For more taxpayers, this means that the Form 8938 filing requirement applies to your tax return.